 How much is therapy and do you accept insurance?

-Counseling sessions approximately 55 minutes in length.
+Counseling sessions are approximately 50-55 minutes in length.
 Rates vary based on the therapist’s experience, licensure and training.
 We accept debit, credit and FSA/HSA cards for payment.
-Several of our therapists and our psychiatric nurse practitioner are in-network with Humana commercial plans through an employer.
+Several of our therapists are in-network with Humana.
+Our psychiatric nurse practitioner is in-network with Humana, United and Cigna commercial plans through an employer.
 (We are not in-network with any Medicaid/Medicare plans).
 We are able to provide you with a superbill if you have out-of-network benefits and wish to be reimbursed by your insurance company.
 We believe it is best to make an informed decision when considering using your insurance benefits or paying “private pay.”

 Some of the benefits of private pay include: